gazebosim/gz-math/Migration.md

 ### Added dependencies

-1. **ignition-cmake**
+1. **gz-cmake**
-    + Ignition-math now has a build dependency on ignition-cmake, which allows cmake scripts to be shared across all the ignition packages.
+    + gz-math now has a build dependency on gz-cmake, which allows cmake scripts to be shared across all the Gazebo packages.

 ### Modifications